 Frequently Asked Questions

-Students enrolled in Humble ISD who receive special education support services can move from their high school campus to the Mosaic program following their senior year of high school if they have met all the state academic credit requirements and finished their state testing.
-The Mosaic program is a program that your child will be Ard'ed to at the end of their senior year.
+The Mosaic program is just one service model for transition services in Humble ISD as outlined by IDEA and may not fit all student and family needs.
+Students enrolled in Humble ISD who receive special education services with modified curriculum may be eligible to move from their high school campus to the Mosaic program following their senior year of high school if they have met all the state academic credit requirements, finished their state testing and have transition needs as based on assessment(s) reviewed by the ARD committee.

-What steps do I need to take to move my child to Mosaic?
+What steps do I need to take to determine if my child meets the criteria for Mosaic?